nextgis/nextgis_datastore/Readme.md

 ## Intro

-NextGIS storage and visualisation support library is a C++ library with C, Python and Java bindings.
+NextGIS storage and visualization support library is a C++ library with C, Python and Java bindings.
 The library provides API to optimized vector and raster geodata storage, reading and modification (datasource) and maps creation from these geodata.